adamrounsville/to-do-list/README.md

 # Todo-List
-A C++ command-line program that implements a to-do list built using C++ STL vectors, allowing a user to add, remove, and print all tasks
+A C++ command-line program that creates a to-do list built using C++ STL vectors, allowing a user to add, remove, and print all tasks